cwolock/survML/README.md

 # `survML`: Tools for Flexible Survival Analysis Using Machine Learning

-**Note: The current development version of `survML` now has functionality for estimating variable importance, in addition to the original survival stacking functionality that was included in versions 1.1.0 and earlier.
-Documentation for the new functionality, as well as a new version on CRAN, are forthcoming.**
+**Note: The current development version of `survML` now has functionality for estimating variable importance and for estimating a covariate-adjusted survival curve under current status sampling, in addition to the original survival stacking functionality that was included in versions 1.1.0 and earlier.
+A new version on CRAN is forthcoming.**

 The `survML` package contains a variety of functions for analyzing survival data using machine learning.
 These include: